SmartTokenLabs/TokenScript/doc/design_paper.md

 ### The problem of the internet as we know it

-Tim Berners-Lee and the innovators of the world wide web modelled the web primarily on a public library model and computer-human interaction model.
+Tim Berners-Lee and the innovators of the world wide web modelled the web primarily on a) the public library model and b) the computer-human interaction model.

+a.
 In the library model, information is freely available, indexed and cross-referenced by a URI.
 Its incarnation, the URL, is where the data is, and there is no restriction on where you can go.

+b.
 In the computer-human interaction model, two players are having a conversation - the human asks and the machine answers.
 A computer has limited knowledge, but it can help the user to reach the right computer.

 Therefore the web was built as a giant library where each book is a computer with whom one can have a conversation.